freddan88/simple-php-oop-email-api/README.md

 1. Clone or download this repository
 2. Rename config_example.ini to ./api/config.ini
-3. Configure "allowed_domains" in ./api/config.ini
+3. Configure "allowed_origins" in ./api/config.ini
 4. Configure valid "api_key" in ./api/config.ini
 5. Upload the api-folder to your webserver